 DUB is a grassroots alliance of faculty, students, researchers, and industry partners interested in Human Computer Interaction & Design at the University of Washington.
 The DUB acronym stands for Design, Use, Build.

-The mission of DUB is to bring together an interdisciplinary set of people to share ideas, collaborate on research, and discuss teaching related to the interaction between design, people, and technology.
-DUB began when we recognized a strength of research in Human Computer Interaction & Design across many units at the University of Washington.
-For more than 10 years, DUB has helped bring these different people and perspectives together, promoting an interdisciplinary environment and one of the world’s most vibrant communities for research and education in Human Computer Interaction & Design.
+Our mission is to bring together an interdisciplinary group of people to share ideas, collaborate on research, and advance teaching related to the interaction between design, people, and technology.
+DUB began when we recognized a strength of Human Computer Interaction & Design across many units at the University of Washington.
+For more than 10 years, DUB has helped bring these people and perspectives together through events that include weekly seminars, quarterly lunches, and yearly retreats.
+DUB’s interdisciplinary environment is one of the world’s most vibrant communities for research and education in Human Computer Interaction & Design.

 Primary activities of the DUB group include: